wtho/bulma-css-vars/README.md

 This way you can keep using the full bulma color richness.
 Try out the demo and see how the font of the buttons changes on dark / bright colors!

 ## Direct Web Setup
 If you do not use any bundler or web framework, you can also include bulma-css-vars directly.
-You will still require Node.js.
+You will still require Node.js and sass.

 ```sass
 // app.sass